Hypfer/Valetudo/docs/_pages/integrations/openhab-integration.md

    custom widgets and integrations.

    " %}
-   {% include alert.html type="warning" content="Do not add the map channel.
-A workaround is in the works but, at the moment, enabling it will fill up your disk since openHAB will log it at every update and it won't even display.
+   {% include alert.html type="warning" content="Do not add the map channel: enabling it will fill up your disk since openHAB will log it at every update and it won't even display.
+[A workaround](#map-workaround) is available.

    " %}